HaakonWiland/Notes/Hackthebox/CWES/Web attacks.md

 #### Lessons:
 - It matters if scripts are run with sh or bash!
 You wan to use bash when you can, so add the `#!/usr/bin/env bash` shabang at the top of the script.
+- Lookup blind XXE, this is a bit wierd.

 #### HTTP verb tampering
 - Exploits web servers that accept many http verbs and methods.